nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 This optional extension can demonstrate the OpenThread stack and :ref:`nrfxlib:softdevice_controller` working concurrently.
 It uses the :ref:`nus_service_readme` library to control the LED states over |BLE| in a Thread network.
-For more information about multiprotocol feature, see :ref:`ug_multiprotocol_support`.
+For more information about the multiprotocol feature, see :ref:`ug_multiprotocol_support`.

 Requirements
 ************